-Before looking at the individual structure of the two investment options, in our opinion, investors must consider the real estate as the most important factor—the quality of the property and if the real estate makes sense.
+Before looking at the differences between DST and TIC or even the individual structure of the two investment options, in our opinion, investors must consider the real estate as the most important factor—the quality of the property and if the real estate makes sense.

 A DST or TIC is merely a way to hold title to a piece of real estate.
 Though the structure of the investment may potentially be sound, the real estate can be high risk for a number of reasons.
 It is of upmost importance that investors work with a group that can help them ascertain if the real estate potentially aligns with their personal investment agenda and needs.

-At Kay Properties, we prefer the DST structure over the TIC structure in certain circumstances for the following reasons:
+At Kay Properties, in the Delaware Statutory Trust vs. TIC debate, we prefer the DST structure over that of the TIC in certain circumstances for the following reasons:

 For Example: If the property was a $35,000,000 multifamily apartment community with a 50% loan to value, the equity raise would be $17,500,000 and with only 35 investors allowed in a TIC the minimum investment would be $500,000.
 This creates problems for smaller and larger investors alike due to the lower amount of diversification that they are able to obtain.
 For an investor with $1,000,000 of equity they would be able to only invest in two TIC properties with $500k minimums as opposed to up to 10 DST investments with $100k minimums.
 In our opinion, the increased diversification afforded to investors with DST properties is one of the greatest advantages that DSTs have over TICs.